Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 Level 3: Academic Benchmarks (automated, slow)

 Critical: Run the same benchmark on both quantized and unquantized models.
-Absolute scores are less meaningful than the delta.
+Absolute scores mean little without knowing the delta.

 Time: 30-90 minutes depending on model speed and sample count